Preventing polarization: The importance of pushing back on divisive rhetoric on “your side”

 I’ve thought about political polarization a lot the last few years.
-It’s been a frequent focus of mine for my psychology podcast People Who Read People, and I’m currently working on a book about healing American divides.
+It’s been a frequent focus of mine for my podcast People Who Read People, and I’ve written a book about reducing American us-vs-them animosity.

 One thing I’ve come to believe is that a key part of reducing polarization is convincing more people of the importance of criticizing one’s own political group/side.
 I have other thoughts about polarization (hence the book project) but I wanted to write something now about why I think criticizing one’s own side is important, and even probably necessary, if our goal is reducing the most unreasonable manifestations of our political anger.